RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 Shanghai Jiao Tong University, School of Life Sciences and Biotechnology, Shanghai, China

-- Undergraduate research, School of Life Sciences and biotechnology
-- Topic: Functions of miRNA-7 and miR-17-92 in the arcuate nucleus in the obesity phenotype
 - Advisor: Tao Sun, PhD

-- Highlights: I learnt to perform qPCRs on the predicted targets of microRNAs and to validate our results with immunostaining techniques.
-I wrote MATLAB scripts to automate and accelerate cell counting.
+- Performed qPCRs on the predicted targets of certain microRNAs and validated the identified targets with immunohistology.

-- Our manuscript is available on bioRxiv: MicroRNA miR-7 and miR-17-92 in POMC neurons are associated with sex-specific regulation of diet-induced obesity
+- Developed MATLAB scripts to automate and accelerate cell counting from fluorescent images acquired from confocal microscopy.

 <br>